facebook pixel

 • Ask open-ended questions: Avoid yes/no questions.
 Instead, use prompts like "Can you describe a time when..?"

-• Analyze and synthesize data: Identify patterns, common frustrations, and recurring needs.
+• Analyse and synthesise data: Identify patterns, common frustrations, and recurring needs.

 Example Use Case